 With their seasonally influenced diet, the survival of reindeer depends on the balance of nature.
 If climate change tips that balance too far, reindeer and caribou could become zoological relics of the past.

-For more information about reindeer and caribou, visit the links on the next page.
+For more information about reindeer and caribou, visit the links below.

 More Great Links

 - "Adaptations to Life in the Arctic."
 Reindeer Research Program.
 University of Alaska Fairbanks.
 (July 25, 2008)http://reindeer.salrm.uaf.edu/about_reindeer/adaptations/index.php#Adaptations%20To%20Life%20In%20The%20Arctic

 - Baatar, Tsatsral.
 "Mongolia's Reindeer People Fight for Survival."
 Agence France-Presse.
 Nov.
 16, 2004.

 - Dieterich, Robert A. and Morton, Jamie K. "Reindeer Health Aide Manual."
 University of Alaska Fairbanks and U.S. Department of Agriculture.
 1990.
 (July 28, 2008)http://reindeer.salrm.uaf.edu/resources/circulars/MP90-4.pdf

 - Finstad, Greg.
 "Traditional Uses of Reindeer."
 University of Alaska Fairbanks.
 (July 25, 2008)http://www.uaf.edu/news/featured/04/reindeer/traditional.html